 Mariya Hendriksen

-I am intern with the Game Intelligence team at Microsoft Research Cambridge.
+I am intern on the Game Intelligence team at Microsoft Research Cambridge.
 I completed my PhD at the University of Amsterdam where I worked on multimodal machine learning for information retrieval under the supervision of Maarten de Rijke and Paul Groth.

 Email / Scholar / GitHub / Bsky / X